Events and project timeline

 A: The Fund will only agree with the extension of the implementation if the successful financial and administrational conclusion of the project is seriously endangered by unexpected and unforeseeable events.
-Such an extension must be consulted with the Fund beforehand and requested in writing, on a letterhead paper of the grantee, signed and stamped by the statutory representative.
+Such an extension must be consulted with the Fund beforehand and requested in our online system, under the tab "Change requests > Implementation period change" by clicking on the button "+ ADD NEW CHANGE REQUEST".
 The request must include a detailed reasoning and the specific date by which the implementation period should be prolonged.
-The scanned version of the request must be sent via e-mail to your project manager (we do not require the hard copy via post).
+Once the request has been submitted, your assigned project manager will forward it to our Deputy Director for approval.
+You will be informed about the decision via e-mail.

 COVID-19: Please note that from January 2021, extensions cannot be granted to those projects when the grantee could not implement the project activities in time due to the global pandemic.
 In such cases the project must be concluded by the original deadline without delays.